 This area shall form the building setback to the Limestone Avenue frontage.
-This area shall be a minimum of 15m wide and shall be well landscaped with native trees and/or shrubs appropriate to the commensurate with the landscape character of the surrounding area Mount Ainslie.
+This area shall be a minimum of 15m wide and shall be well landscaped with trees and/or shrubs appropriate to the landscape character of the surrounding area.
 This area will need to mitigate the potential impacts of major infrastructure on the site.

-Structures such as a pool and associated recreation facilities and amenities are permitted in this area...
-No structures, buildings or articulation elements are permitted to encroach on Landscape Zone 2.
+Structures such as a pool and associated recreation facilities and amenities are permitted in this area.

 This area shall form the building setback along the northern frontage of the site.
-This area shall be a minimum of 10m wide, with considered intrusions permitted for articulation, and shall be well landscaped with a mixture of native trees and/or shrubs appropriate commensurate with to the landscape character of the surrounding area Mount Ainslie.
+This area shall be a minimum of 10m wide and shall be well landscaped with a mixture of trees and/or shrubs appropriate to the landscape character of the surrounding area.

 Minor encroachments of building elements may be located within the landscape zone where they contribute to the articulation of the building form.
 These elements may encroach within the landscape zone no more than a maximum of 3 metres.
 The total area of all building encroachments on the site is to be no more than 2.5% of the total area of all the landscape zones.
 Building is defined as a structure with a roof and walls.
-Structures such as tennis court are permitted in this area..
+Structures such as tennis court are permitted in this area.